JinPing1025/STAGAN/README.md

 ```

 # Running DivGAN
-You need to open main.py, run load_weights('QM9') to read the pre-trained weights and get the generated molecules.
+You need to open main.py, run load_weights to read the pre-trained weights and get the generated molecules.
 Or provide training set molecules into graph coding for model training.